Rate Limits and CORS

 How Rate Limits Work

-Rate limits are applied per API key.
-Each key has an allowance of requests within a rolling time window.
+Rate limits are applied per API key using a 1-minute sliding window.
+Each key has a default allowance of 60 requests per minute.
 When you exceed the limit, the API returns a 429 Too Many Requests response until the window resets.

 Rate Limit Headers